01 of 05

 Continue to 3 of 5 below.

-- Locate the Source.
+- Locate the source.
 Place the light in a convenient but concealed location.
-The inside of a structure or the underside of the train platform work well.
+The inside of a structure or the underside of the train platform works well.

-- Line the Fiber Optics.
+- Line the fiber optics.
 Align each of the fiber optic strands so that the endpoints directly at the light source.
 The strand and light do not need to touch but should be close.
-A direct alignment is more important than proximity.
+Direct alignment is more important than proximity.
 This is another reason a larger bulb often works better.
 You can also bundle multiple strands to a single light to simplify wiring and reduce costs.

 03 of 05